amancevice/aws-env/README.md

 }
 ```

-Including `aws-secretsmanager-env` in your functions allows you to export the contents of a secret JSON document into the ENV during the runtime init phase of the function lifecycle.
+Including `aws-env` in your functions allows you to export the contents of a secret JSON document into the ENV during the runtime init phase of the function lifecycle.

 ## Usage

-Download the latest version of the `aws-secretsmanager-env` binary from the releases page.
+Download the latest version of the `aws-env` binary from the releases page.

 Or, build it yourself with `make build`.